 Let me just say again, you do not need any special tools to dehydrate pears.
 I'll admit, the dehydrator is pretty helpful, but you can dehydrate in the oven.
 The dehydrator is super easy, though!!!
 I love it.
 This was the first year I used the slicer and the corer.
 That corer is my new favorite toy!
 It made things so easy.
 I use a peeler/corer/slicer when I make apple slices, but it doesn't work well for pears.
 It also doesn't make the slices as thick as I like.

 I hope this is helpful to you!
-If you like this idea, please “like it,” “pin it,” “google+ it,” “tweet it” or share it in some way so that others can enjoy it too.
-I’d also love it if you followed my site in some way.
-Thanks for visiting.
+If you like this idea, please "like it," "pin it," "tweet it" or share it in some way so that others can enjoy it too.